Elder-of-Ozone/schwarzschild-radius/README.md

 # Schwarzschild Radius

-Schwarzschild Radius is loosely based on a game I played almost a decade ago.
-If you remember the game called Dark Galaxy, this may be for you.
+Schwarzschild Radius is a multiplier turn-based strategy game.
+It is loosely based on a game I played almost a decade ago called Dark Galaxy.
+If you remember the game, this may be for you.

 This game will never be in 'production' unless someone desperately wants me to release it.
 I will, however, allow users to join and play but with the knowledge that it will always be under active develoment.